thequietlife/CTI-101/assets/how computers work.md

 * fetches, decodes and executes

 #### Chips and Transistors
-* Big business selling CPUs
+* big business selling CPUs
 * Intel, AMD, Apple, NVIDIA make CPUs
 * CPUs are made of a multitude of transistors
 * Apple's M2 has 20 billion transistors